simonrolph/minimal_targets_demo/README.md

 ## Demonstration - getting to grips with {targets}

-In order to demonstrate {targets} functionality, I show to a basic R script can be written as a {targets} pipeline.
+In order to demonstrate {targets} functionality, I show how a basic R script can be written as a {targets} pipeline.
 This pipeline takes a csv of two numeric variables, `x` and `y` and produces a plot with a linear model prediction.

 The first script `0_generate_test_data.R` sets up some example data to use in the demonstration.
 It creates an `inputs` and `outputs` folders (which are ignored by git).

 I first walk through how you might write this script with a "business as usual" approach, no {targets}.
 This is demonstrated in `1_non_targets_version.R` and does all the things you'd expect how it might work if you didn't use targets.

 I then use `2_targets_version.R` as a reference for myself but don't show it to participants.
-The next step is showing how you build a pipeline rthrough the following steps
+Encourge users to create their own `_targets.R` file and create the pipeline step by step.
+These are roughly the steps I walk through to demonstrate the usage of {targets}:

  - Create a `_targets.R` file
  - Add `library(targets)`